What other product could be more versatile than sustainable bamboo? Bamboo products can include

 Using uncharacteristically bad science, the US Federal Trade Commission attempted to disallow environmental claims for bamboo fabric.
 It falsely implied that retailers withheld the fact that their softest products are rayon.
 In fact, every description of bamboo fabric I have ever read calls it bamboo rayon or some specific variety of rayon.
 The FTC further denied that bamboo rayon is biodegradable and antimicrobial.
 Finding scientific studies that demonstrate otherwise is not difficult.
 It appears that the FTC primarily intended to protect the cotton industry more than consumers.

 Just as bamboo can substitute for wood in construction, it can also make paper.
-Bamboo products include any kind of paper, from bond paper to toilet paper and coffee filters.
+Sustainable bamboo products include any kind of paper, from bond paper to toilet paper and coffee filters.

 Bamboo for food